 Alex Negrón

-I am a mathematical scientist pursuing my PhD in the Program in Applied and Computational Mathematics (PACM) at Princeton University.
+I am a mathematical scientist doing my PhD in the Program in Applied and Computational Mathematics (PACM) at Princeton University.

-I’m advised by Boris Hanin.
-I’m grateful to be supported by the Department of Energy Computational Science Graduate Fellowship (DOE CSGF).
+I’m advised by Boris Hanin and my work is supported by the Department of Energy Computational Science Graduate Fellowship (DOE CSGF).
+I feel incredibly lucky, and I’m grateful for the mentorship and freedom my advisor, program, and fellowship afford me.

 Contact